CarlTimms/Data-Vault-Example-Northwind/README.md

 	* SQL\DDL\Create_Database_Information_Mart.sql
 3. Confirm setup is correct with an initial load.
 Run the following SQL script to execute the stored procedures for the Stage_Area and Data_Vault databases.
 	* SQL\ETL\Load_Data_Vault.sql
-4. Additionally, check the contents of Meta_Metrics_Error_Mart.error.Error_Log for any unxpected errors.
+4. Additionally, check the contents of Meta_Metrics_Error_Mart.error.Error_Log for any unexpected errors.

 ### Documentation